imcs-compsim/pinns_for_comp_mech/README.md

 ```

 ## Cluster setup
-For cluster, we concluded that we should use `conda` since we had issues in terms of package installation particularly the package `gmsh`.
+For cluster, we should use `conda` since we had issues in terms of package installation particularly the package `gmsh`.
 Enable pinn repo to run on cluster:

 1. Install miniconda https://docs.conda.io/en/latest/miniconda.html :